seanbetts/genai-marketing-benchmarks/README.md

 ## Contributors

-I'd like to thank the following organisations for their help and support on the project:
+I'd like to thank the following organisations for supporting the project by providng training content, testing questions, and advice:
 ![Contributors](https://github.com/seanbetts/genai-marketing-benchmarks/blob/main/Images/Contributors.png)